psg-mit/probzelus-oopsla21/README.md

 The option `--only-check` only runs the analysis (without compilation).
 Run `make bench` to run the analysis on all the benchmarks presented in the paper (see the "Relationship with the paper" section below).

-Note that the following programs are not able to compile, and must be passed to `mufc` with the `--only-check` option: `mtt.muf`, `robot.muf`, `slam_array.muf`, `slam_tuple.muf`, and `slam.muf`.
-This is expected behavior.
-The `mtt.muf` example requires a list library that is not yet implemented in the runtime; the `robot.muf` example requires a stream of observation inputs that each depend on program outputs, and we have not yet ported the code to generate these inputs; and the `slam` examples require array libraries that are not yet linked to the runtime.
-Note that the missing dependencies do not impact this artifact's support of the claims made the paper, as the analysis nevertheless runs on all of these examples.

 ## Relationship with the paper

 ### Section 2